 Providing coverage opinions for all types of insurance policies including Errors and Omissions, Commercial General Liability and Builder’s Risk/Construction policies.

-Defending a variety of sports and recreational bodies including amateur football, softball, golf and motorized sport organizations.
+Defending a variety of sports and recreational bodies including amateur hockey, football, softball, golf and motorized sport organizations.

 Acting as counsel for manufacturers, importers and vendors of products with alleged defects arising from both design and manufacture.

 Defending a wide range of professionals including physicians, chiropractors and naturopaths in civil and regulatory matters.
 On regulatory matters, Brett assists clients from the early stages of a complaint, including providing written submissions to the Inquiries, Complaints and Reports Committee (“ICRC”), to representation before the Discipline Committee.

 Defending motor vehicle accident lawsuits involving complex liability scenarios and catastrophic bodily injuries.

 Hanson v.
 Totten Insurance Group Inc., 2018 ONCA 446

 Successful at the Ontario Court of Appeal in upholding the finding of the motion judge that Lloyd’s Underwriters had a subrogated right to enforce mortgage proceedings against the Plaintiffs.
 Brett’s clients were entirely successful and awarded $15,000 in costs.

 From January 2019 to May of 2019, Brett was seconded to several major London market underwriting firms, providing support and claims handling services to cyber and specialty lines claims teams.

 - Speaker, “Recent Court Decisions that Impact Financial Advisors and Planners” – Independent Financial Brokers of Canada (2020 Toronto Spring Summit – webinar)